Mi Tierra: Musical style and songs

 The opening track on the album, "Con los Años Que Me Quedan" ("With the Years I Have Left"), is a Cuban bolero song.
 Three other bolero tracks on Mi Tierra are "Mi Buen Amor" ("My True Love"), "Volverás" ("You'll Be Back"), and "Hablas de Mí" ("You're Talking About Me").
-The title track details the passion of Estefan's homeland in a salsa arrangement.
+The title track details the passion of Estefan's homeland in a son arrangement.
 In "Ayer" ("Yesterday") the singer finds a flower given to her by a lover and yearns for him to return, since life is short.
 Its music combines bolero and son music.
 "No Hay Mal Que Por Bien No Venga" ("Out of All Bad, Some Good Things Come") is a danzón recalling a brief love affair.

 "¡Sí Señor" ("Yes Sir!") is another son track featured on the album.
 The bolero "Volverás" was later covered by Mexican recording artist Alejandro Fernández on his album Me Estoy Enamorando (1997), also produced by Emilio Estefan.
 "Montuno" takes its name from the musical genre of the same name.
 "Hablemos El Mismo Idioma" ("Let's Speak The Same Language") is an anthem, reaching out to other Spanish-speaking groups, telling them that since they speak the same language they should leave their differences behind.
-The album closes with "Tradición" ("Traditional"), which is performed as a guaguancó.
+The album closes with "Tradición" ("Traditional"), which is performed as a conga.